Omniladder/Chapp/README.md

 # Description
-**Chapp** is a *Gamified Open-source Texting-based Social Media Platform* in the sense that it allows for **achievements** and **competitive** elements with friends by tracking number of days in a row you've communicated and compeitive achievements to show who you and your friends have been talking too.
-Loosely based on Snapchat **Chapp.** Differentiates itself with a PC and text oriented design allowing texting on the computer while maintaining a responsive design for those on mobile as well as an increased accuracy in achivement status.
+**Chapp.** is a Gamified Open-source Texting-based Social Media Platform in the sense that it allows for achievements and competitive elements with friends by tracking number of days in a row you've communicated and compeitive achievements to show who you and your friends have been talking too.
+Loosely based on Snapchat Chapp.
+Differentiates itself with a PC and text oriented design allowing texting on the computer while maintaining a responsive design for those on mobile as well as an increased accuracy in achivement status.
 Its open-source nature also allows for private hosting and internal usage among friend groups as well as allowing for modified versions of the program.
 <br>

 **View The Site At:** [https://chapp.dustintobrien.com](https://chapp.dustintobrien.com)